LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/system_error_0.rst.txt

    system_error

 Throws a system error.
 Used when runtime execution can no longer proceed.
 For example, an exception is thrown without an active catcher.
 This built-in method is declared private and thus cannot be used as a message to an object.
-Calling this predicate is equivalent to the following sequence of calls:
+Calling this predicate is equivalent to the following sequence of goals:

 ::